 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Pesto alla trapanese with fusilli and Italian salad
+Pesto alla trapanese with fresh fusilli and Italian salad

 Vegetarian, Family-Friendly, Soy-Free

 2 Servings, 570 Calories/Serving

 Super-quick and kid-approved, this pasta dish exemplifies less is more—just a few ingredients (like almonds, tomatoes, fresh fusilli, and Parmesan) will wow your taste buds.

 In your bag

 - Sunbasket trapanese pesto (tomatoes - almonds - sun-dried tomatoes - Parmesan - garlic - kosher salt)

 - 1 organic romaine heart or other lettuce